 - Get hit very hard on the front of your knee, such as hitting your knee on the dashboard during a car accident

-- Bending the knee too far backward (hyperflexion)
+- Bend the knee too far backward (hyperflexion)

 - Knee stiffness due to swelling

 - Crutches to walk until the swelling and pain get better

 - A brace to support and stabilize your knee

 - Physical therapy to help improve joint motion and leg strength